vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 layout: doc
 ---

-## Submission process
+## Introduction

-Make sure that your app is ready before submitting it for review and that you have followed our documentation.
+The submission of a Nano App is completed through a form.

+On this page you will find the content of the form, to prepare for your submission.

-Once your app is ready and you have made sure it follows our guidelines, you can submit it by completing a form.
-Make sure you thoroughly complete it as it will impact the speed of the release process.
+Before filling in the form, make sure that your app is ready and that you have followed our documentation and guidelines ([see declaration](#declaration)).
+Make sure you thoroughly complete the form as it will impact the speed of the release process.

-Before filling the form, make sure you've read the deliverables summary and the checklist.

-The form once completed contains all of the deliverables detailed below.

 ## Submission form content